MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 Select the **Text icon** (which looks like this: ![Graphic showing the text icon, which looks like a chat bubble.](media/TeamsMobile_Text.png)) to open the text chat and send text messages.
 After the call, all participants can access the messages (and OneDrive and Teams file links) via the Teams chat.

 > [!NOTE]
 > You may notice that you can attach a photo, gif, or file via the text message.
 This is not the best way to share a file.
-We recommend sharing OneDrive file using this method and sharing a photo from your device using this method.
+Please read the next two sections to learn how to share a OneDrive file and a photo from your device.

 ## Share OneDrive file